aws-neuron/aws-neuron-sdk/release-notes/tensorflow-neuron/tensorflow-neuron.rst

 Major New Features
 ------------------

--  Tensorflow-Neuron is now built on TensorFlow 1.15.2 instead of TensorFlow 1.15.0
+-  tensorflow-neuron is now built on TensorFlow 1.15.2 instead of TensorFlow 1.15.0

 .. _resolved-issues-2: